anishghale007/Covid-Worldmeter-App/README.md

-# covid_info
+# covid_worldmeter

-A new Flutter project.
+A Covid worldmeter flutter app that uses the API from disease.sh to show the latest COVID-19 worldwide stats.

 ## Getting Started